giorgio-daniele/rubrica/README.md

 # Rubrica

-Anything related to a short project I did for a job interview.
+Designing a short full-stack application in Java using Swing and MySQL.